qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Runtime Functions

-The following runtime functions must be supported by all backends, and are the only runtime functions that may be used as part of a Base Profile compliant
+The following runtime functions must be supported by all backends, and are the only runtime functions that may be used as part of an Adaptive Profile compliant
 program:

 | Function                            | Signature            | Description                                                                                                                                                                                                                                                  |